hyuncat/hyuncat.github.io/_posts/2024-12-18-integration.md

     - modern-analysis
 ---

-Darboux integration, alongside differentiation, is the second cornerstone application of all the previous Analysis techniques we learned.
-I'll break it down to its essence in this blog post.
-It's pretty cool, building on our previous limit definitions, and goes back to the idea of approximating the area under a curve with a bunch of rectangles.
+Darboux integration (or Riemann integration) is similar to what we learned in Calc.
+In Analysis, we broke down how the integral sign is composed of these series (Darboux sums), which goes back to the idea of approximating the area under a curve with a bunch of rectangles.

 <img src="/assets/images/blog/2024-12-18-integration/IMG_F87E65C66954-1.jpeg" alt="Real numbers" width="600"/>